explore Beara

 01. The Ring of Beara

-Far less travelled than its well-documented neighbors, the Ring of Kerry, the Ring of Beara is a driving route that boasts all the natural beauty and far fewer crowds and tour buses.
+Far less travelled than its well-documented neighbours, Ring of Kerry & Dingle, the Ring of Beara is a driving route that boasts all the natural beauty with far fewer crowds and tour buses.
 The Ring of Beara is scenic, remote, and takes you along a route with local landmarks like Hungry Hill, Allihies, and Garnish Island at your fingertips.

 02. The Beara Way